 - See what you need to know about Nepal travel.

 Organizing your trek in Nepal increases the chances that you help the local people -- who are often exploited for their beautiful landscapes -- rather than put money into the coffers of Western tour companies which may or may not give back to the Nepalese people.
-See more about responsible travel.
+See more about responsible travel and how to choose sustainable tours in Asia.

 When to Go